 - Make them gluten free by using gluten free Worcestershire sauce and gluten free tamari in the sauce and serving the filling over your favorite gluten free buns, rice or quinoa.

-How to store or freeze leftover turkey sloppy joes
+How to store or freeze leftover Turkey Sloppy Joes

 The filling for these healthy sloppy joes can be made ahead of time or leftovers can be stored in an air-tight container for up to 2 days.
 To reheat, pour the filling into a pan and add a little water.
 Stir together and heat until warmed through.
 Or you can reheat it in a microwave.

-You can also freeze these turkey sloppy joes.
+You can also freeze these Turkey Sloppy Joes.
 Place cooked and cooled sloppy joe filling in a freezer safe container and freeze to enjoy for up to 2 months.
 Defrost in fridge overnight before following reheating directions above.

 Other amazing veggie-loaded dinner recipes to add into the rotation…